Derived equivalences, new matrix equivalences, and homological conjectures: Introduction

 \begin{Koro}[Proposition \ref{regular-singular}] Let $R$ be a field of characteristic $p\ge 0$, $\sigma\in \Sigma_n$ and $\tau\in \Sigma_m$.
 If $S_n(c_{\sigma},R)$ and $S_m(c_{\tau},R)$ are derived equivalent, then

 $(1)$ $S_n(c_{r(\sigma)},R)$ and $S_m(c_{r(\tau)},R)$ are derived equivalent, and

 $(2)$ $S_n(c_{s(\sigma)},R)$ and $S_m(c_{s(\tau)},R)$ are derived equivalent. \end{Koro}

 The paper is organized as follows.
 In Section \ref{sect2} we fix notation, recall basic definitions and terminology, and prove a few preliminary lemmas needed in the later proofs.
 In Section \ref{sect3} we introduce 3 new equivalence relations on square matrices over fields.
 As examples, we describe representation-finite centralizer matrix algebras.
 In Section \ref{Pf} we prove the main results and their corollaries.
 In Section \ref{examples} we present examples to show that the converse of Corollary \ref{cor1.5} may be false and that even for centralizer matrix algebras over a field, the notions of Morita, derived and almost $\nu$-stable derived equivalences are distinct, though they may coincide in many cases.
 Finally, we propose some open problems for further investigation.
-For example, can one generalize the main results in this article to the case that $R$ is a principal ideal domain?
+For example, can one generalize the main results for $R$ being a principal ideal domain?